 Absent employees can cause huge problems for small business owners.
 Lost productivity and time can throw a wrench in the smooth sailing of daily operations, but apparently, it’s got nothing on a malfunctioning computer.
-According to a recent survey, technology problems were more frustrating to small businesses than a sick employee.
+According to a recent survey, tech equipment problems were more frustrating to small businesses than a sick employee.
 Owners experiencing problems with tech equipment that they can’t afford to waste time and resources on should consider a small business equipment lease.
 This can enable owners to procure top-quality equipment and stay relevant in the evolving technology landscape.

-Owners suffer from, overwhelmed by tech malfunctions
+Owners suffer from, overwhelmed by tech equipment malfunctions

 In the fourth annual Brother Small Business Survey produced by Brother International Corporation, 75 percent of small business owner respondents said a computer that crashes is more disruptive than an employee absent on sick leave.
 What’s worse, for those owners with unreliable technology equipment, is the 77 percent who said they had been adversely affected by a tech malfunction that caused a missed deadline or business opportunity.